e-clearing-net/OCHP/OCHP.md

 ### Download global live status information from the CHS

-A NPS may receive the current live status of individual charging stations from the Clearing House.
+A NSP may receive the current live status of individual charging stations from the Clearing House.
 The live status download is done in the following way:

  * CMS sends the GetStatus.req PDU.
  * CHS responds with a GetStatus.conf PDU.